7th Cavalry Regiment: The Black Hills and Yellowstone

 Over the next several years, the 7th Cavalry Regiment was involved in several important missions in the American West; one of which was the Black Hills Expedition in 1874.
 The Troopers escorted prospectors into the Black Hills of South Dakota (considered sacred by many Indians, including the Sioux) to protect them as they searched for gold.
 In 1875, several 7th Cavalry Troops escorted a railroad survey team into the Yellowstone River Valley.
 This expedition brought them into constant contact with Native raiding parties.
 Custer repeatedly requested to share surplus food and grain with the Indians in order to prevent conflict, but was denied by the Standing Rock Indian Agency under the Department of the Interior.
 Corrupt Indian agents in the area sold food, supplies, and weapons promised to the Natives to white settlers, and what they did sell to the Indians was at unreasonable prices.
 Given their treatment at the hand of the Indian Agency, the Indians were forced to migrate.
 Custer found President Ulysses S. Grant's brother Orvil Grant to be the worst culprit of all.
 He was corrupt, paid and took bribes, and was accused of cheating, abuse, and dishonesty.
-President Grant promptly relieved COL Custer of his position when the latter spoke the truth about Orvil and other agents.
+President Grant promptly relieved Colonel Custer of his position when the latter spoke the truth about Orvil and other agents.